pqkhanh561/MHKT/README.md

 # MHKT

 # Work
 Transportation problem is solved by many method.
-We instroduce some method to solve this problem without using linear programming.
+We instroduce some methods to solve this problem without using linear programming.
 1) Method to find basis frist solution:
 	+ Northwest corner method
 	+ Least cost method